fioprotocol/fips/fip-x.md

 ## Future considerations
 ### Stealth Addresses
 The notion of Stealth Addresses has been contemplated since the early days of FIO Protocol as a middle ground between public disclosures of address mappings and 1-to-1 encryption.
 It would allow a Payee to publish a Public Address mapping encrypted with a key appended to the FIO Address.
 For example:
-* Bob would append a new string to his FIO Address, e.g. secret.bob@crypto
+* Bob would append a new string to his FIO Address, e.g. secret.bob@hodl
 * Bob would encrypt his BTC Public Address using his *secret + FIO Public Key*
 * Bob would place his encrypted mapping using a modified **Release Public Address** method
 * Bob would publish his Stealth Address to a small group of users